Spain’s power supply is almost fully restored after one of Europe’s most severe blackouts

 Speaking to reporters in Brussels, Teresa Ribera, an executive vice president of the European Commission, also ruled out sabotage.
 Nonetheless, the outage “is one of the most serious episodes recorded in Europe in recent times,” she said.

-Associated Press writer Suman Naishadham in Madrid and video journalist Helena Alves in Lisbon, Portugal contributed to this report.
+Associated Press video journalist Helena Alves in Lisbon, Portugal, contributed to this report.

 Credit: AP